Best holdout assessment is sufficient for cancer transcriptomic model selection

 ✉ — Correspondence possible via GitHub Issues or email to Casey S. Greene <casey.s.greene@cuanschutz.edu>.

-Existing guidelines in statistical modeling for genomics hold that simpler models have advantages over more complex ones.
+Guidelines in statistical modeling for genomics hold that simpler models have advantages over more complex ones.
 Potential advantages include cost, interpretability, and improved generalization across datasets or biological contexts.
-In cancer transcriptomics, this manifests as a preference for small “gene signatures”, or groups of genes whose expression is used to define cancer subtypes or suggest therapeutic interventions.
-To test the assumption that small gene signatures generalize better, we examined the generalization of mutation status prediction models across datasets (from cell lines to human tumors and vice-versa) and contexts (holding out entire cancer types from pan-cancer data).
-We compared two simple procedures for model selection, one that exclusively relies on cross-validation performance and one that combines cross-validation performance with regularization strength.
+We directly tested the assumption that small gene signatures generalize better by examining the generalization of mutation status prediction models across datasets (from cell lines to human tumors and vice-versa) and biological contexts (holding out entire cancer types from pan-cancer data).
+We compared model selection between solely cross-validation performance and combining cross-validation performance with regularization strength.
 We did not observe that more regularized signatures generalized better.
-This result held across multiple problems and both linear models (LASSO logistic regression) and non-linear ones (neural networks).
-When the goal of an analysis is to produce generalizable predictive models, we recommend choosing the ones that perform best on held-out data or in cross-validation, instead of those that are smaller or more regularized.
+This result held across both generalization problems and for both linear models (LASSO logistic regression) and non-linear ones (neural networks).
+When the goal of an analysis is to produce generalizable predictive models, we recommend choosing the ones that perform best on held-out data or in cross-validation instead of those that are smaller or more regularized.

 Introduction

 Gene expression datasets are typically “wide”, with many gene features and relatively few samples.
 These feature-rich datasets present obstacles in many aspects of machine learning, including overfitting and multicollinearity, and challenges in interpretation.
-To facilitate the use of feature-rich gene expression data in machine learning models, feature selection and/or dimension reduction are commonly used to distill a more condensed data representation from the input space of all genes [1,2].
+To facilitate the use of feature-rich gene expression data in machine learning models, feature selection and/or dimension reduction are commonly used to distill a more condensed data representation from the input space of all genes1,2.
 The intuition is that many gene expression features are likely irrelevant to the prediction problem, redundant, or contain no meaningful variation across samples, so transforming them or selecting a subset can generate a more reliable predictor.

 Behind much of this work, there is an underlying assumption that smaller gene signatures tend to be more robust: that for a new patient or in a new biological context, a smaller gene set or more parsimonious model will be more likely to maintain its predictive performance than a larger one.
-Similar ideas are described in the statistics literature, suggesting that simpler models with performance that is comparable to the best model are more likely to perform robustly across datasets or resist overfitting [11,12].
-Although these assumptions have rarely been formally stated or systematically tested in genomics applications, they are often included in guidelines or rules of thumb for applied statistical modeling or machine learning in biology, e.g. [13,14,15].
+Similar ideas are described in the statistics literature, suggesting that simpler models with performance that is comparable to the best model are more likely to perform robustly across datasets or resist overfitting11,12.
+Although these assumptions have rarely been formally stated or systematically tested in genomics applications, they are often included in guidelines or rules of thumb for applied statistical modeling or machine learning in biology, e.g.1315.

-In this study, we sought to test the robustness assumption directly by evaluating model generalization across biological contexts, inspired by previous work on domain adaptation and transfer learning in cancer transcriptomics [16,17,18].
-We used two large, heterogeneous public cancer datasets: The Cancer Genome Atlas (TCGA) for human tumor sample data [19], and the Cancer Cell Line Encyclopedia (CCLE) for human cell line data [20].
+In this study, we sought to test the robustness assumption directly by evaluating model generalization across biological contexts, inspired by previous work on domain adaptation and transfer learning in cancer transcriptomics1618.
+We used two large, heterogeneous public cancer datasets: The Cancer Genome Atlas (TCGA) for human tumor sample data19, and the Cancer Cell Line Encyclopedia (CCLE) for human cell line data20.
 These datasets contain overlapping -omics data types derived from distinct data sources, allowing us to quantify model generalization across data sources.
 In addition, each dataset contains samples from a wide range of different cancer types/tissues of origin, allowing us to quantify model generalization across cancer types.
 We trained both linear and non-linear models to predict mutation status (presence or absence) from RNA-seq gene expression for approximately 70 cancer driver genes, across varying levels of model simplicity and degrees of regularization, resulting in a variety of gene signature sizes.
 We compared two simple procedures for model selection, one that combines cross-validation performance with model parsimony and one that only relies on cross-validation performance, for each classifier in each context.

 Our results suggest that, in general, mutation status classification models that perform well in cross-validation within a biological context also generalize well across biological contexts.
 There are some individual genes and some individual cancer types where more regularized well-performing models outperform the best-performing model.
 However, we do not observe a systematic generalization advantage for smaller/more regularized models across all genes and cancer types.
 These results provide evidence that good cross-validation performance within a biological context (data source or cancer type) is a sufficient proxy for robust performance across contexts.